 Make them feel that they're in control at all time!
 During the entire conversational experience!

-Now here are some UX tips and tricks to apply for placing total control into your users' hands:
+Now here are some user experience design tips and tricks to apply for placing total control into your users' hands:

 4.1.
 Enable Them to Start All Over Again